Theo-Roncalli/Hackathon/README.md

 ## Hardware requirements

-A machine with at least 32 GB of **FREE** RAM (to create the index on the reference genome).
+A machine with at least 32 GB of **FREE** RAM (to create the index and the mapping on the reference genome).
-Recommended configuration is 64 GB, by default the index creation process is configured to use 50 GB.
+Recommended configuration is 64 GB, by default the mapping process is configured to use 50 GB.

 Read more about the setup used to develop this pipeline by reading [the documentation](https://bio-tagi.github.io/Hackathon/).